radzserg/box-content/README.md

 **Warning: this is not full and well tested SDK.
 This is just an example of usages.
 I don't have much time to implement all API endpoints.
 I implemented only what I needed.
-But this could be easily extended.**
+But this could be easily extended.
+I used box.com platform integration.**

 Start from here [box.com docs](https://docs.box.com/docs/getting-started-box-platform)